How To Integrate and Set Up Adyen at the PDC

 | TMS Command Poll Interval (sec) | 60 |

-- Select the payment device ID from the dropdown and add it
+Select the payment device ID created in the Payment Device Maintenance step from the dropdown and select Add Payment Devices to add it to the list.

 | Field | Value |